|

 other streets in the Old Town, you will be struck by the peaceful

-hotels to local farmsteads, there are many favorable things here for
+historic hotels to local farmsteads, there are many favorable things

-travelers.
-Naturally, there are a number of tour destinations to
+here for travelers.
+Naturally, there are a number of tour

 Use your browsers "Go Back" button to return to the